 On the one hand, planning decisions wanted to put footfall on the council's new cobbled footpaths in the centre of Edenderry, while on the other, they were putting people in their cars and sending them to the outskirts of the town.
 Paid parking further put the boot into the businesses in the town, as people were even less likely to stop and shop on JKL street, bar to run into the bank or Post Office.

 So, the council, for all their bluster about this latest development, have come to the decision through seriously flawed logic.
-Earlier this year, a rate revaluation process took place, and some businesses will see an increase in their rates from 2016.
+Earlier this year, a rate re-evaluation process took place, and some businesses will see an increase in their rates.
 You can put all the lovely benches, cobbles and trees you want in the Square, but if you don't incentivise business to be there, you're going to bury the town further.

 A report earlier this year revealed that Edenderry has the country's worst commercial vacancy rate, and the number of boarded up premises on JKL Street is truly shameful.
 In fairness to the Edenderry Tidy Towns committee, they are working with the schoolchildren of the town to make these premises look more presentable with unique artwork, but in real terms, and in all honesty, Edenderry businesses haven't seen a marked improvement in trade.